Research Projects

 Understanding the drivers of successful and inclusive rural regional transformation: sharing experiences and policy advice in Bangladesh, China, Indonesia and Pakistan

-The project is led by the Australian National University with several research partner organisations, including UWA.
+The project was led by the Australian National University with several research partner organisations, including UWA.
+Professor Fay Rola-Rubzen was the project leader from UWA.
+Project ADP/2017/024.

 Impact of Covid-19 on Vegetable Producers: the Case of Cauliflower and Broccoli Farmers in the Municipality of Aileu, Timor-Leste